Telugu literature: Errapragada

-Baddena Bhupala
+Baddena Bhupaludu

-Sumati Shatakam, which is a neeti ("moral"), is one of the most famous Telugu Shatakams.
-Shatakam is composed of more than a 100 padyalu (poems).
-According to many literary critics Sumati Shatakam was composed by Baddena Bhupaludu (బద్దెన భూపాల; 1220–1280 CE).
+Sumati Satakam, which is a neeti ("moral"), is one of the most famous Telugu Satakams.
+Satakam is composed of more than a 100 padyalu (poems).
+According to many literary critics Sumati Satakam was composed by Baddena Bhupaludu (బద్దెన భూపాల; 1220–1280 CE).
 He was also known as Bhadra Bhupala.
 He was a Chola prince and a vassal under the Kakatiya empress Rani Rudrama Devi, and a pupil of Tikkana.
-If we assume that the Sumati Shatakam was indeed written by Baddena, it would rank as one of the earliest Shatakams in Telugu along with the Vrushadhipa Satakam of Palkuriki Somanatha and the Sarveswara Satakam of Yathavakkula Annamayya.
-The Sumatee Shatakam is also one of the earliest Telugu works to be translated into a European language, as C. P. Brown rendered it in English in the 1840s.
+If we assume that the Sumati Satakam was indeed written by Baddena, it would rank as one of the earliest Satakams in Telugu along with the Vrushadhipa Satakam of Palkuriki Somanatha and the Sarveswara Satakam of Yathavakkula Annamayya.
+The Sumatee Satakam is also one of the earliest Telugu works to be translated into a European language, as C. P. Brown rendered it in English in the 1840s.

 The Prabandha Period (1400–1600 CE)

 Srinatha

 Srinatha (శ్రీనాథుడు) (1365–1441) popularised the Prabandha style of composition.
-He was a minister in the court of Pedakomati Vemareddy of Kondaveedu and wrote Salivahana Saptasati, Shivaratri Mahatyam, Harivilasa, Bhimakanda, Kashi khandam, Shringara Naishadham, Palanati Veera charitra, Dhananjaya Vijayam, Sringara Dipika.
+He was a minister in the court of Pedakomati Vemareddy of Kondaveedu and wrote Salivahana Saptasati, Sivaratri Mahatyam, Harivilasa, Bhimakanda, Kasi Khandam, Srungara Naishadham, Palanati Veera Charitra, Dhananjaya Vijayam, Srungara Dipika.
 These works were concerned with history and mythology.
 Srinatha's Srungara Naishadhamu is a well-known example of the form.
 Srinatha was widely regarded as the Kavi Sarvabhowma ("the emperor among poets").

 Vemana

 Kumaragiri Vema Reddy (వేమన), popularly known as Yogi Vemana, was a 14th-century Telugu poet.
 His poems were written in the popular vernacular of Telugu, and are known for their use of simple language and native idioms.
 His poems discuss the subjects of Yoga, wisdom and morality.
 There is no consensus among scholars about the period in which Vemana lived.
 C.P.
 Brown, known for his research on Vemana, estimates the year of birth to be the year 1352 based on some of his verses.
 His poems are four lines in length.
-The fourth line is, in the majority of the cases, the chorus Vishwadhabhirama Vinura Vema – he thus conveyed his message with three small lines written in a simple vernacular.
+The fourth line is, in the majority of the cases, the chorus Viswadhabhirama Vinura Vema – he thus conveyed his message with three small lines written in a simple vernacular.
 He traveled widely across south India, acquiring popularity as a poet and Yogi.
 So high was the regard for Vemana that a popular Telugu saying goes 'Vemana's word is the word of the Vedas'.
 He is celebrated for his style of Chaatu padyam, a poem with a hidden meaning.
 Many lines of Vemana's poems are now colloquial phrases of the Telugu language.
-They end with the signature line Vishwadhaabhi Raama, Vinura Vema, literally Beloved of Vishwadha, listen Vema.
+They end with the signature line Viswadhaabhi Raama, Vinura Vema, literally Beloved of Viswadha, listen Vema.
 There are many interpretations of what the last line signifies.